Celebrated (part eighteen)

 “Oh, ha.
 Well, I’m sorry to say…”

 Tom waved her to read on.
-She had made an adventure for Hector, an encounter with a cabin-mate from the Carpathia, her antihero’s invitation to a club lunch.
+She was skimming, giving him a taste, and dropped her nail a quarter-inch to open a later episode.
+She had made an adventure for Hector, an encounter with a cabinmate from the Carpathia, her antihero’s invitation to a club lunch.
 “He sees he’ll have to keep the details of his story from growing out of hand.
 Hector is stuck in New York, waiting for Dorrie’s money to turn up…”

-“I’m getting married, you know.
-A picture might be something for the in-laws… What I’m thinking.”
+“I’m getting married, you see.
+A picture might be something for the in-laws… If you insist on explanations.”

 Prescott, an echo in his head warned, was telling him this for the second time.

-Hector tried gliding under awnings, past wrought iron railings, like a man who could drink so much midday.
-Who did, by habit.
+Hector tried gliding under awnings, past wrought iron railings, like a man who could drink so much midday… Who did, by habit.
 The toasts had been all to luck, to amazing luck.
-He’d reciprocated, mimicking Liverpool for a joke.
-Of course, it was Hector Moore he mimicked, his mum, the angry “putting up with” of her charitable neighbors, before he’d been packed off to the orphan’s home.
+He had reciprocated, mimicking—he put this to them—Liverpool for a joke.
+Of course, it was Hector Moore he mimicked, his mum, her charitable neighbors…the thought recalling to him the angry “bearing up with” before he’d been packed off to the orphans’ home.

-But at the club they’d quite liked Harold Carter, so long a resident of Southampton, he’d even acquired the accent.
+But at the club they had quite liked Harold Carter, so long a resident of Southampton, he had even acquired the accent.
 Prescott took his elbow.

 “Easy!
 It’s as well you’re the sober sort.
 But I’m serious, Harold.
 We’ll walk another block, a place I have in mind.
 They like dogs.
 In-laws, I mean, like em.
 But I think particular dogs.
 Probably we want a bucolic little scene, water…windmills…ships in harbor…”

-Hector hazarded, “Pick whatever suits you, I’d say.
+Hector hazarded, “Pick what suits yourself, I’d say.
 Have you done business with…with this chap before?”

 “This chap…” Prescott chuckled.
 “Put me on to the man who painted Judith.
 I haven’t been engaged to be married before, that much is true!”

-His laugh this time was fulsome.
+The laugh this time was fulsome.
 He lowered his voice, confiding.
 “Carter, I’m hoping it turns out the wrong size for the chimneypiece.
-Just rather not feel my beloved peering over my shoulder, every time I snug in to read by the fire.
+Just rather not feel my beloved peering over my shoulder, every time I’m snugged in reading by the fire.
 You know?”

 He spoke in hints, as though his new friend Carter might, by some anecdote or advice, offer sound cause for breaking off the engagement.
-But maybe the tony people just enjoyed their gags…and if you took them seriously, decided you’d insulted them.
+But maybe the tony people just enjoyed their gags…and if you took them seriously, like some passengers he’d known, would decide you’d insulted them.

 “Well, stop in with me.
 Tip the wink, whatever catches your eye…”